-My training as a mature student of printmaking in the 1990’s and subsequent career as a professional artist/part-time tutor has been temporarily interrupted by the need to earn a living by other means.
-Now approaching retirement, I can soon give my undivided attention to personal creative growth, drawing on my long-standing interest in art, including decades of life-drawing at evening classes.
+My training as a mature student of printmaking in the 1990’s and subsequent career as a professional artist/part-time tutor was interrupted by the need to earn a salary.
+No longer a wage-slave, I can now direct my undivided attention to personal creative growth, drawing on my long-standing interest in art, including decades of life-drawing at evening classes after work.

-Subject matter has moved on from the private world of domesticity, ‘er indoors’, to ‘er outdoors’, as I travel with sketchbook and camera, around my favourite localities – liminal spaces with a strong sense of history – coastlines, moors and field edges – attempting to capture with line-drawing then print, the sense of a place.
+My work has developed from the ‘private’ world of domesticity to more outward-looking, landscape-based subject-matter, as I travel with sketchbook and camera, around my favourite localities – liminal spaces with a strong sense of history – coastlines dotted with beach-huts, moors and field edges – attempting to capture with line-drawing then print, the sense of a place.